We offer programmes of study in the following areas:

 Who is right for Dramatic Arts?

-Anyone with an interest in acting for stage, television or film or in theatre studies concerning creative and technical input and administration, movement, design, and arts management.
+Anyone with an interest in acting for stage or in theatre studies concerning creative and technical input and administration, movement, design, and arts management.
 We are interested in developing scholars, performers, theatre-makers, directors and choreographers, production and arts managers, teachers/facilitators/academics, designers and writers.
 We are looking for outstanding practitioners in their chosen fields of practice, as well as theorists and critics who want to familiarise themselves with the practical aspects of the arts.

 Qualifications Offered within the Division of Dramatic Arts